Marijuana Information & Addiction Treatment Options?

 Just like any drug, regular use leads to the development of a tolerance for it.
 This means that you need more and more of the drug in order to achieve the same high.
 If you need more and more of the drug to get high, you are physically addicted to marijuana.

 Scientists believe that marijuana can be especially harmful to the lungs because users often inhale the unfiltered smoke deeply and hold it in their lungs as long as possible.
 Therefore, the smoke is in contact with lung tissues for long periods of time, which irritates the lungs and damages the way they work.

 Marijuana smoke contains some of the same ingredients in tobacco smoke that can cause emphysema and cancer.
 In addition, many marijuana users also smoke cigarettes; the combined effects of smoking these two substances create an increased health risk.

 Marijuana Treatment Options

 Most treatment programs will not substitute another drug for marijuana, as is done with more physically addictive drugs like heroin.
 Instead, overall mental health is assessed and carefully monitored.
-The patient may be encouraged to discuss the reasons that they began to smoke marijuana, how the drug makes them feel, and their feelings about the treatment program as a whole.
+The patient may be encouraged to discuss the reasons that they began to smoke pot, how the drug makes them feel, and their feelings about the treatment program as a whole.

 Behavioral interventions, including cognitive-behavioral therapy and motivational incentives (i.e., providing vouchers for goods or services to patients who remain abstinent) have shown efficacy in treating marijuana dependence.
-Although no medications are currently available, recent discoveries about the workings of the cannabinoid system offer promise for the development of medications to ease withdrawal, block the intoxicating effects of marijuana, and prevent relapse.
+Although no medications are currently available, recent discoveries about the workings of the cannabinoid system offer promise for the development of medications to ease withdrawal, block the intoxicating effects of pot, and prevent relapse.

 Call us today at 888.663.7847 for more information and please, don’t wait any longer, as things will get worse without treatment.